edgedb/rfcs/text/1021-rewrites.rst

 Each pointer can have one ``insert`` rewrite rule and one ``update`` rewrite rule.
 They can be specified together if desired.

-Specifying a rewrite rule on a pointer is not allowed if an ancestor has already specified that kind of rewrite rule for the pointer.
-(Alternately: multiple rewrite rules are applied in MRO order?)

 Behavior
 --------

+For any pointer, the rewrite rule that applies is the one that appears *first* in the MRO (like we do with defaults).

 When we perform ``insert`` or ``update``, after computing the values for the object, but before performing the operation or